 Multi-vehicle Pileup – Call A Car Accident Attorney

-If you or a loved one was involved in a Rhode Island car accident, an experienced lawyer at Gemma Law Associates, Inc., can help you to pursue a claim for compensation.
+If you or a loved one was involved in a Rhode Island car accident, an experienced lawyer at Gemma Law Associates can help you pursue a compensation claim.
 Our attorneys have represented clients in many multi-vehicle accidents, and we can put our legal knowledge of these challenging cases to work for you.

 To schedule a free consultation, call or contact us online today.

 Why Do Multi-Vehicle Pileups Happen in Rhode Island?

 Multi-vehicle crashes can happen any time drivers behave carelessly behind the wheel or break any of the rules of the road.
 However, certain conditions can increase the likelihood of a multi-vehicle wreck.
 These conditions include:

 - Drivers traveling close together, such as on major interstate routes like I-95

 - Narrow two-lane roads

 - Bad weather, especially slippery and icy roads.